GCuser99/SeleniumVBA/README.md

 # Features

 - Edge and Chrome browser support
-- Wrappers for most of Selenium's JSon wire protocol
+- Wrappers for most of Selenium's JSon Wire Protocol
 - Support for HTML DOM, Action Chains, SendKeys, Shadow Roots, Cookies, ExecuteScript, and Capabilities
 - Optional Browser/WebDriver version alignment via WebDriverManager class
 - Open spec: Basically this wrapper is just a HTTP client of the Selenium WebDriver server.
 Learning this wrapper equals to learning WebDriver.